 If you are fitting a Belfast sink with a weir overflow like the one below then you will need to take particular attention to the order of fitting.
-The problem with fitting sinks like these is that the weir overflow channel continues inside the moulding of the sink through to the underside.
-Effectively this means that the sink does not have a flat bottom and it consequently cannot be slid in place.
+The problem with fitting true Belfast sinks is that the weir overflow channel continues inside the moulding of the sink through to the underside.
+Effectively this means that the sink does not have a flat bottom and consequently cannot be simply slid in place.

 If you look at the underside of a Belfast sink it will have a protruding waste outlet to incorporate the channel to take overflow water from the overflow to the trap.